Pope's Worldwide Prayer Network

-The Pope's Worldwide Prayer Network is a Pontifical Society of the Catholic Church, which encourages Catholics to prayer and action as part of the church's universal mission.
+The Pope's Worldwide Prayer Network is a Pontifical Society of the Catholic Church which encourages Catholics to prayer and action as part of the church's universal mission.
 The Network provides monthly prayer intentions determined by the Pope.
-It is particularly inspired by devotions to the Sacred Heart of Jesus and his compassion for the world.
+It is particularly inspired by devotions to the Sacred Heart of Jesus and His compassion for the world.

+Overview

 Founded in 1844 as the Apostleship of Prayer and renamed in 2016, this ecclesiastic service became a pontifical work in March 2018 when Pope Francis approved the new statutes.
 In December 2020, the Pope constituted this Pontifical Society as a Vatican Foundation.

-The PWPN includes the branch specifically dedicated to young people aged between seven and 18: the Eucharistic Youth Movement (EYM) and is present in 89 countries with a membership of more than 22 million Catholics worldwide.
+It is present in 89 countries with a membership of more than 22 million Catholics worldwide.

-The International Director of the PWPN is Frédéric Fornos, SJ, who was appointed in 2016.
+The International Director of the PWPN is Cristóbal Fones, S.J. who took office on January 1, 2025.
+He succeeded Frédéric Fornos, S.J. who was appointed in 2016.

 History: The Apostleship of Prayer

 The beginnings

-The Pope's Worldwide Prayer Network, originally called the Apostleship of Prayer, was founded in 1844 in the south of France; in a house of formation for young Jesuits in Vals-près-le-Puy.
-The initiative was first proposed by a Jesuit priest, Francis Xavier Gautrelet, who at the time was the spiritual director of the students.
-On the eve of the feast day of Saint Francis Xavier (2 December 1844), he outlined the original idea to them in meditation.
-This initiative was later developed into the Apostleship of Prayer, and now today, into the Pope's Worldwide Prayer Network.
+The Apostleship of Prayer was founded in 1844 in the south of France.
+The initiative was first proposed by a Jesuit priest, Francis Xavier Gautrelet, who at the time was the spiritual director of Jesuit students in Vals-près-le-Puy in the south of France.
+On the eve of the feast day of Saint Francis Xavier (2 December 1844), he outlined the idea to them in meditation.
+This initiative was later developed into the Apostleship of Prayer, which is now known as the Pope's Worldwide Prayer Network.

 The concrete practice that Father Gautrelet suggested to his students to keep this spirit alive was a prayer every morning to offer up the day.

 Further developments

 In 1861, Jesuit Father Henri Ramière provided a new dynamism for the Apostleship and framed this proposal in a missionary perspective: devotion to the Sacred Heart of Jesus.
-It was Father Ramiére who formalized and structured the Apostleship of Prayer; thus he is considered, after Father Gautrelet, a second founder.
-By that time the Apostleship already had 13 million members.
+Father Ramiére formalized and structured the Apostleship of Prayer and is considered, after Father Gautrelet, a second founder.

 The practices of the Apostleship of Prayer spread widely among local farmers and young Christians in the countryside around Vals-près-le-Puy.
-In just a few years, this prayer proposal gained popularity throughout the country and reached millions of followers worldwide.
+In just a few years, this prayer proposal gained popularity throughout France and reached millions of followers worldwide.
 Apostleship of Prayer groups formed in Catholic parishes and institutions while the original idea took on a visible structured form as an ecclesiastic association.